 Free Ice Calculator

 We've sized ice across hundreds of outdoor birthday parties — and most parents run out at hour two.
-This calculator gives you the exact pounds of ice, bag count, and cooler size based on your guest count, venue, and whether you're putting food on ice.
+This calculator gives you the exact pounds of ice, bag count, and cooler size — either by guest count or by cooler size (how much ice to fill a 48, 75, or 100-quart cooler).
 No more mid-party gas-station ice runs.

 How Much Ice Per Guest at a Party?